Edward Riddle: Publications

 Riddle's most valuable work was A Treatise on Navigation and Nautical Astronomy (1824; 4th edition 1842; 8th edition 1864), forming a complete course of mathematics for sailors, and combining practice and theory in just proportion, which was not usually done at that time in books of this class; the tables of logarithms were issued separately in 1841 and 1851.
 He re-edited Hutton's Mathematical Recreations (1840, 1854).

 He also published some sixteen papers on astronomical subjects, of which eight are in the Philosophical Magazine, 1818–22, 1826, 1828, five in Memoirs of the Royal Astronomical Society, 1829, 1830, 1833, 1840, 1842, and three in Monthly Notices of the Royal Astronomical Society, 1833–9, 1845–7.
-The most important are those on chronometers (in which the author shows how to find the rates without the help of a transit instrument) (cf. Philosophical Magazine 1818; Memoirs of the Royal Astronomical Society 1829); "On the Present State of Nautical Astronomy" (Philosophical Magazine 1821, and published separately); "On a Simplification of Ivory's Solution of the Doublealtitude Problem" (Philosophical Magazine 1822); and "On the Longitude of Madras" (Memoirs of the Royal Astronomical Society 1842), a paper containing valuable formulæ and remarks.
+The most important are those on chronometers (in which the author shows how to find the rates without the help of a transit instrument) (cf. Philosophical Magazine 1818; Memoirs of the Royal Astronomical Society 1829); "On the Present State of Nautical Astronomy" (Philosophical Magazine 1821, and published separately); "On a Simplification of Ivory's Solution of the Doublealtitude Problem" (Philosophical Magazine 1822); and "On the Longitude of Madras" (Memoirs of the Royal Astronomical Society 1842), a paper containing some formulas and remarks.